tanjieling0/tp/docs/DeveloperGuide.md

 * **Alternative 1 (Current Choice):** Always save the CSV file to a fixed, pre-defined location without user input.
   * Pros:
       1. Simplifies the command's implementation by removing the need to parse and validate user-provided file paths.
-    *Cons:
+  * Cons:
       1. Reduces user flexibility in determining where the CSV file should be saved.
 * **Alternative 2:** Allow users to specify a file path, defaulting to a pre-defined location if not specified.
   * Pros:
       1. Provides flexibility for users to save the CSV file wherever they prefer.
   * Cons:
       1. Additional error handling is required to manage invalid or inaccessible file paths.

-### Person Roles (Employee, Client, and Supplier)
+### Person Roles Feature

 #### Overview